ajmal017/equities-intro/README.md

 # equities-intro

 Introductory tutorial for equities demonstrating data collection, universe selection, and backtesting of an end-of-day momentum strategy using Moonshot.
-Data from Sharadar or Interactive Brokers.
-Compatibile with sample data.
+Uses free sample data.

 ## Clone in QuantRocket